We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Make sure you have the right cooler

-The best cooler for your trip is the one you can stuff to its limit, leaving as little empty space as possible.
+The best cooler (or cooler bag) for your trip is the one you can stuff to its limit, leaving as little empty space as possible.
 You want as much heat transfer as possible inside your cooler to happen between the ice and your goodies—you don’t want precious ice chilling random air.
 Your main consideration will be size: use one you can fill to at least two-thirds of its capacity with ice, with the remainder reserved for food or drink.

 We say two-third of your cooler’s contents should be ice because many major retailers (like Yeti and Canyon) recommend a 2-to-1 ratio of ice to food or drink.
 The easiest way to visualize this is to divide your cooler into thirds and ensure your provisions fill one of them.
 Just don’t pack it like that—we’ll get to the proper packing plan shortly.

 Beyond that, you can use whatever cooler you please.
-Naturally, newer coolers will feature the latest insulation innovations, and our reviews team has weighed in on what they consider to be the best coolers of the year, if you’re into that.
+Naturally, newer coolers will feature the latest insulation innovations, and our reviews team has weighed in on what they consider to be the best coolers available, if you’re into that.
 And maybe consider a white one because it’s likely to absorb the least amount of heat.
 But if you like the one you’ve had for years, who are we to tell you to throw it out?
 We will note that if you have two coolers with different insulating qualities, use the better one for food and the worse one for drinks—as usual, this choice comes down to food safety.

 Freeze your own ice or buy the coldest you can